 Consider using affiliate software such as Scaleo to power your affiliate network or affiliate program.
 This way you can safe guard yourself from unwanted commissions allocation.

 Do you have any other information about cookie stuffing or cookie dropping?
-If your affiliate business has suffered from illegal cookie stuffing before, you may want to consider using a more robust and secure affiliate software, such as Scaleo.
+If your affiliate business has suffered from illegal cookie stuffing before, you may want to consider using more robust and secure affiliate software, such as Scaleo.